Up to 90 minutes of Legend of Zelda Wii U available at E3

 We’re never short of reasons to get excited for E3, the annual video games expo held in Los Angeles every June, but experiencing the next Legend of Zelda entry for the first time is near the top of 2016’s list.
-As the first officially announced exclusive for Nintendo’s upcoming new console the NX (or NEX if you believe the rumours) it’s a huge deal for the famous developer.
+As the first officially announced exclusive for Nintendo’s upcoming new console the NX (which we now know as Nintendo Switch) it’s a huge deal for the famous developer.
 But there is more; as a truly open-world game, it’s set to play unlike any game in the series to date.

 Nintendo has been quick to establish that the Nintendo NX – despite releasing in March 2017 – will not be on display at E3, however, its launch game - The Legend of Zelda - will.
 The game will be playable on the show floor for media and some very lucky members of the public, and today we found out just how much of the game we will get to enjoy.
 Nintendo is informing media that there will be two extended demos of the Wii U version to play at the booth and are being asked to set aside 90 minutes to make the most of the gameplay.

 Being an open-world game, it remains to be seen if we’ll be free to just explore, or will be dungeon crawling towards a boss fight.
 Given that there are two demos, we expect one of each.
 An opportunity to get a taste of two of the core gameplay experiences The Legend of Zelda is set to offer.